Postgraduate study in Data Science

 Master of Data Science – 180-point taught masters

-See our Master of Data Science page for information about how to structure the 180-point Research Masters.
+See our Master of Data Science page for information about how to structure the 180-point Taught Masters.

 Master of Data Science – 240-point taught masters